securecurebt5/IP-Generator/README.txt

 Note:
-  Only CIDRs from /8 to /32 are available if you are interested in generating IPs of a network with a (less than 8) subnet mask, you can add it yourself with the same logic bellow on the IPGenerator Program
+  Only CIDRs from /8 to /32 are available if you are interested in generating IPs of a network with a (less than 8) subnet mask, you can add it yourself with the same logic bellow on the IPGenerator Program.
 Requirements:
   IPCalc.py and IPGenerator.py files must be in the same folder
 Usage: